craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - 24 ounces Lephora (336.00sp)
 	- 4 ounces Potion of False Life, *Apprentice* (1.0k sp / potion)

 #### of False Death
 A thick, black, decarbonated potion used by spies, assassins, or other illicit figures to appear as dead despite in fact being alive.

 After digestion, you are paralyzed and incapacitated.
-While you are incapacitated this way, you appear dead to all but the most thorough investigation (DC 20).
+While you are incapacitated this way, you appear dead to all but the most thorough investigation (DC 16 + (G * 2)).

 **Ingredients**;
+- 24 pounds Bone (84.00sp)
+- 64 ounces Eye (512.00sp)
+- 64 ounces Stinkhorn (128.00sp)
+- 24 ounces Lephora (336.00sp)
+	- 4 ounces Potion of False Death, *Apprentice* (1.0k sp / potion)

 #### of Cure Disease
 A thin, gold, decarbonated potion used by common folk to resolve infection or disease when it becomes apparent.